Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Attorney for Violent Crimes in Tallahassee, FL

-Pumphrey Law represents men and women charged with crimes of violence throughout Tallahassee in Leon County, and the surrounding areas, including: Gadsden County, Wakulla County, Liberty County and Jefferson County.
-To schedule a free and confidential consultation to go over the details of your case with the legal team at Pumphrey Law, call (850) 681-7777 or send an online message today.
+Pumphrey Law represents individuals charged with crimes of violence throughout Tallahassee in Leon County, and the surrounding areas, including Gadsden County, Wakulla County, Liberty County and Jefferson County.
+To schedule a free and confidential consultation with the legal team at Pumphrey Law, call (850) 681-7777 or send us an online message today.

 Violent Crimes in Florida Information Center